anko/txm/readme.markdown

 `var m = require("mymodule");`) or to trim off a trailing newline from the output (using `head -c -1`) to match the expected output, or even [burrito][10] it for crazy code instrumentation.

+### Parallelism

+By default, all tests run in parallel.
+Their order in the output is constant though; it's the order they were fully read.

+If you want your tests to run in series (each waiting for the next to finish), pass a `--series` flag to `txm`.

 ## Why